jbnunn/TwitchRobot/Part2-ROS.md

 ### On to the next step...

-If you see the output above, you're ready to install the Robot Code in [Part 3](./Part3-RobotCode.md).
+If you see the output above, you're ready to setup your robot code in [Part 3](./Part3-RobotCode.md).